CarlaAstudillo/nicar-2023-intro-to-web-dev/02_CSS/README.md

 - [font-style](https://www.w3schools.com/cssref/pr_font_font-style.php): you can choose between normal, and italic.

-In our CSS file, let's add a font-size of 16px, a font-weight of 100, and a font-style italic.
+In our CSS file, let's add a font size of 16px, a font weight of 100, and a font-style italic.

 ![A CSS file with text properties and the result in the browser](./img/properties/font-properties.jpg)